UN steps up aid to those uprooted by Iraq conflict

 "Clearly, new displacement in this region, which is under immense strain, is the last thing that we need at the moment."

-More than 2.8 million Syrian refugees have already flooded into neighbouring countries from their country's three-year-old civil war.
+More than 2.8 million Syrian refugees have already flooded into neighboring countries from their country's three-year-old civil war.
 Nearly 225,000 of them fled into Iraq, according to the UNHCR.

 Iraqi forces were massing north of Baghdad on Friday, aiming to strike back at ISIL, whose lightning offensive towards the capital has prompted the United States to send in military advisers to stiffen government resistance.